sdorof1/java-persistence-frameworks-comparison/README.md

 * Cons
   * Necessity to write the entities (I mean @Entity classes) - it would be cool to have some generator for it
   * Necessity of "enhancement" of the entities - this was quite surprising for me - but actually it's basically only about right environment setup (IDE plugin and Gradle plugin) and then you don't have to think about it
   * Online documentation is quite weak (as of December 1, 2016).
 Lot of things are hidden in videos and you have to google for details or get into JavaDocs...
-Hoverwer, JavaDoc is very good and I generally didn't a problem to find what I need in JavaDoc.
-Also the API is quite understandable... at the end weak online documentation is not such a big deal.
+However, JavaDoc is very good and I generally didn't have a problem to find what I needed in JavaDoc.
+Also the API is quite understandable... to sum it up, that weak online documentation is not such a big deal.
   * Logging could be better
   * Allows JPA OneToMany and ManyToOne relations modeling and possibility to "lazy fetch" these relations - actually I do not like this concept at all as it can lead to potentially very ineffective code.
 Per documentation and experiences of several people on internet EBean behaves better than full blown JPA implementation in this manner, but you can still be hit by the N+1 problem and all the performance traps, which lazy fetching brings...